-The best thing about loft conversions in general is that they can normally be done within permitted development, which means they don't need planning permission.
+The best thing about loft conversions in general is that they can normally be done within permitted development.

 Dormer loft conversions are most common to the rear or sometimes to the side of the property, in which case you are more likely to be within permitted development, as long as your property meets the other requirements, such as being within a conservation area.